awsdocs/aws-elemental-mediatailor-user-guide/doc_source/getting-started.md

 + **cust\_params** are player\-supplied dynamic values

 The master manifest request from the player must have corresponding key\-value pairs for all `player_params.` query parameters in the ADS request URL\.
-For more information about configuring key\-value pairs in the request to AWS Elemental MediaTailor, see [[ERROR] BAD/MISSING LINK TEXT](variables.md)\.
+For more information about configuring key\-value pairs in the request to AWS Elemental MediaTailor, see [Dynamic Ad Variables in AWS Elemental MediaTailor](variables.md)\.

 Enter the configured "template" URL when you create the origin server/ADS mapping in AWS Elemental MediaTailor \(step 4\)\.